 Privacy & Data Security

-The new procedures the University is implementing to protect health and safety on campus involve the collection of personal data, including symptoms, contacts, and location information.
-In developing and selecting the software used to collect and store this information, we have attended carefully to the recommended best practices regarding minimal information collection, encryption, firewalled storage, and regular systematic deletion of data that is no longer relevant.
-Each vendor has been required to particularly attend to the question of data security and privacy.
-Should someone test positive for SARS-CoV-2, we are mandated to report this information to the Denver Department of Public Health & Environment (DDPHE).
+The successful protection of our community's health and safety on campus involves the collection of personal data, including symptoms, contacts and location information.
+In developing and selecting the software used to collect and store this information, we have attended carefully to the recommended best practices regarding minimal information collection, encryption, firewalled storage and regular systematic deletion of data that is no longer relevant.
+Should someone test positive for SARS-CoV-2, we are mandated to report this information to the Denver Department of Public Health & Environment (DDPHE) and we are required to report all test results to CDPHE.
 In addition, we are sometimes required to report symptom information for the purpose of tracking symptom clusters.
-We report the information required by public health authorities.
-The number of positive cases reported to DDPHE is also reported weekly on the University’s COVID-19 website.
+We report the information required by public health authorities and provide total tests and positives on our dashboard.